Many moms want to know how to make more breast milk, it is a common worry for new breastfeeding mommies.

 This book is written by two leading experts who have been there themselves.
 This book is recommended by La Leche League International.
 It provides great up to date information about the causes of low milk supply, how our bodies make milk and how contribute to your milk production.

 This is my #1 recommendation if you are looking to increase your breast milk supply.
+Click here to buy it from Amazon.

 This book is considered to be the leading source of breast feeding support and information and is endorsed by the La Leche League.
 It covers topics such as preparing for breastfeeding while pregnant, feeding cues, nursing positions, expressing and storing breast milk.

 This book covers all the topics you will need to know about breast feeding, including how to increase your milk supply.
+Click here to buy it from Amazon.